cord-burmeister/x3plus_docs/docs/00-General/010-Motivation.md

 This project aims to have a environment to explore and learn in the world of robotics.

+!!! note "This journey will never end"
+    Be aware that robotics is an area of so many topics to discover, explore, understand, implement and integrate that you are never done.

 The motivation behind this project is the following:

 * **Education and Learning**: Robotics is an interdisciplinary field that combines engineering, computer science, and mathematics.
 This project provides an opportunity to explore these domains in a hands-on manner.